 The vacuum system allows for the brewing time to be precisely controlled.
 By removing the heat source away from the lower chamber at the precise moment defined to extract only the appealing flavors of the ground coffee, a vacuum is created and through negative air pressure, the brewed coffee is pulled away into the lower chamber through a filter instantaneously.

-The perfect water to coffee ratio can be scientifically measured by testing the Total Dissolved Solids (TDS) and has been defined precisely by the Specialty Coffee Association of America as the "Gold Cup" standard.
+The perfect water to coffee ratio can be scientifically measured by testing the Total Dissolved Solids (TDS) and has been defined precisely by the Specialty Coffee Association of America (SCA) as the "Gold Cup/Golden Cup" standard.

 A targeted TDS value can be defined for any blend profile of coffee beans, roast profile and beverage size.